SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 If the Dividend Yield is within the top 25% of dividend paying stocks (for the relevant geography) the stock is scored one point.

-##### CHECK \#3: Has the dividend been volatile in the past 5 years?
+##### CHECK \#3: Has the dividend been volatile in the past 10 years?

-To check for volatility SWS looks at the historical dividend per share payments, if at any point in the last 5 years a drop of greater than 25% has occurred the dividend is considered volatile.
+To check for volatility SWS looks at the historical dividend per share payments, if at any point in the last 10 years a drop of greater than 10% has occurred the dividend is considered volatile.
 Note this check is based on the per share dividend amounts paid, not the yield.

-One point is scored if there have been no annual drops in DPS of more than 25% in the past 5 years.
+One point is scored if there have been no annual drops in DPS of more than 10% in the past 10 years.
+This check also fails by default if the stock has been paying a dividend for less than 10 years.

-##### CHECK \#4: Has the dividend increased in the past 5 years?
+##### CHECK \#4: Has the dividend increased in the past 10 years?

-The current annualised dividend amount paid is compared to the annualised dividend amount paid 5 years ago.
+The current annualised dividend amount paid is compared to the annualised dividend amount paid 10 years ago.
+This check also fails by default if the stock has been paying a dividend for less than 10 years.

-If the current annualised dividend amount is \> the annual dividend amount 5 years ago the stock is scored one point.
+If the current annualised dividend amount is \> the annual dividend amount 10 years ago the stock is scored one point.

 ##### CHECK \#5: Are dividends paid well covered by Net Profit (or Net Income)?